ehealthsuisse/EPR-by-example/files/ImmunizationAdministrationDocument.md

 * *language:* Specifies the language of the document - binding: *[CommonLanguages](http://hl7.org/fhir/R4/valueset-languages.html)* (line 12).
 * *text:* Presents the narrative text of the resource (line 13 to 16).
 * *extension:* Extension to version number (line 17 to 23).
-* *identifier:* A version-independent identifier for the Composition (line 24 to 27).
+* *identifier:* A version-independent identifier for the Composition with a fixed system value "urn:ietf:rfc:3986" (line 24 to 27).
 * *status:* The status of the document - fixed Value: "*final*"; binding: *[CompositionStatus](http://hl7.org/fhir/R4/valueset-composition-status.html)* (line 28).
 * *type:* Specifies the particular kind of composition.
-Fixed code (line 29 to 37).
+Fixed coding value  (line 29 to 37).

 ```json
  1 "entry" : [